-Each aiM-NRT PhD Fellow will engage in coursework integrated with parallel professional skills development and an experiential internship with opportunities to apply aiM training.
+Each aiM Trainee will engage in coursework integrated with parallel professional skills development and an experiential internship with opportunities to apply their knowledge and skills.

-- Boot Camp: A week-long orientation will provide fundamental knowledge in AI/DS+ Materials Science and development of professional skills (communication, collaboration, and teamwork skills).
+An orientation boot camp will provide fundamental knowledge in AI + Materials Science and development of professional skills (communication, collaboration, and teamwork skills).

-- Fundamentals of Data Science for Materials Scientists and/or
+- Fundamentals of Data Science for Materials Scientists (FALL CS 671D/ ECE 687D/ STA 671D Theory and Algorithms for Machine Learning, Cynthia Rudin)

 - Applications in Data and Materials Science (SPRING ME 555/CS 590)

 - Joint AI in Materials Capstone Project Course (year-long)